pubnub/open-growth/handlers/readme.md

 The **Signals Handler** is a [Before Publish or Fire handler](https://www.pubnub.com/docs/blocks/event-handler-types#sync-et-before-pub-fire) and the **Delights Handler** is an [After Publish or Fire handler](https://www.pubnub.com/docs/blocks/event-handler-types#async-et-after-pub-fire).
 The PubNub message that is sent is called a **Signal**.
 Open Growth processes Signals from your Signal Generator and sends **Delights** to your customers.

-With the defualt setup for Open Growth, we perform data enrichment in the Signals Handler, and send [Customer Delights](https://github.com/pubnub/open-growth/tree/master/delights) from the Delights Handler.
+With the default setup for Open Growth, we perform data enrichment in the Signals Handler, and send [Customer Delights](https://github.com/pubnub/open-growth/tree/master/delights) from the Delights Handler.

 Example execution flow for a new sign up:

 ![open-growth-signal-diagram](http://i.imgur.com/pGskE9v.png)

+The Signal Generator can be an existing web application, Cron job, etc. that publishes a PubNub message to your Open Growth instance whenever there is a new sign up for your service.
+The message can be sent by using one of the 70+ PubNub SDKs or an HTTP POST request.

+Note that the Delights Handler can also send updates to your services and customer delights at the same time.
+By default, the Delights Handler logs all of your Open Growth BLOCK activity to the `opengrowth.logs` channel.